A Bensonwood Founder, devoted grandmother, pursuit bicyclist

 A native Vermonter, Dave came to the Beam Team with an interest in timber framing and timber frame structures.
 He graduated from Vermont Technical College in 2000 with a degree in Architectural Engineering.
 When Dave first met his future wife, Ellen he knew he was on a slippery slope, literally—they met while they were both ski instructors at Smuggler's Notch in Vermont.
 Now married, they live in nearby Westmoreland with their two daughters; Avery and Cadence, and a Yellow Labrador named, "Lhotse," (after the 4th highest mountain on Earth and connected to Mt.
 Everest via the South Col).
 In between working on his house and property, Dave enjoys skiing, biking, and camping with his family, and doesn't need much of an excuse to be outside in any season.
 Dave also runs the newly formed Keene Bicycle Co-operative, a non-profit that supplies bicycles to people in need in the community.
 Dave's personal and lifelong goal is to summit Denali (Mt.
 McKinley), at 20,320 ft., the highest point in North America and the coldest mountain outside of Antarctica.
 (For that he may need a St. Bernard.)

 Raph got his Master of Architecture degree at Rensselaer Polytechnic Institute.
 Before joining Bensonwood, he worked at a number of places, most notably CalEath, Michael Singer, and the Kindle Farm School, and mentored under Nader Khalili and Carl Beam.
 "Regenerative Architecture" is of particular interest to Raph, believing it is our responsibility to go beyond mere "sustainability."
-Raph and his wife, Saint, have three children, Frida, Merou, and Chloe, and a new baby, "soon to be released."
+Raph and his wife, Saint, have four children; Frida, Merou, Chloe, and Theodore.
 In his spare time Raph enjoys skiing, biking, and working with draft horses.

 Engineering, Structural Design Associate